BAN-AI-Multics/sshwifty/README.md

 ## License

-Code of this project is licensed under AGPL, see [LICENSE.md] for detail.
+* Code of this project is licensed under the **AGPL-v3.0**.
+  * See [LICENSE.md] for detail.

-Third-party components used by this project are licensed under their respective licenses.
-See [DEPENDENCIES.md] to learn more about dependencies used by this project and read their copyright statements.
+* Third-party components used by this project are licensed under their respective licenses.
+  * See [DEPENDENCIES.md] to learn more about dependencies used by this project and read their copyright statements.

 [license.md]: LICENSE.md
 [dependencies.md]: DEPENDENCIES.md

+---